kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - One day I'm working from home and I'm requested to attend a meeting in which I'm TOTALLY ignored for two hours.
 - My brother comes down and says, "made you a secretary again have they?" ... and that is also quite curious.
 - The reason I say that is because at that time, and for many years, my brother utterly despised me and rarely spoke to me at all.
 - This hatred, curiously, began in Thailand and I wonder what really prompted it.
-You see, we had sort of become friends again in 2009 in Koh Samui, and any male support for an online tech-colleague porn-target would have needed to be dealt with.
+You see, we had sort of become friends again in 2009 in Koh Samui, and any male support for an online tech-colleague porn-target would have to be dealt with.
-- I know he *met* a British man in Lamai who egged him into getting extraordinarily high every day and I had to go and rescue him with the Thai police.
+- I know he *met* a British man in Lamai in 2010 (the year of [Jitendra Das](2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life) and [Mike Wenham](../2024/march/13-end.md#mike-wenham)) who egged him into getting extraordinarily high every day and he had a sort of mini-breakdown and I had to go and rescue him with the Thai police.
+- I wonder if the man who set my brother up with debilitating medication that Christmas in Lamai was the same man who [bared his teeth at me](../2024/december.md#man-bares-his-teeth-at-me) in the Spa Resorts restaurant at Christmas 2024.
-- I wonder if that was to make sure I didn't have any male support.
+- I guess they targeted my brother so assiduously in 2010 to ensure I have no male support.
+- Did they keep an open channel of communication with him, that they could rely upon when and if necessary?
 - Back at Adaptive on one occasion they ask me what I think of Elon Musk.
 - I tell them I think he's a bit of a dick, and everyone laughs.
 - Anyway, I'm fired on the anniversary of a suicide attempt, November 6th or 7th.
-The very same day.
+- The very same day.
 - For no particular reason.
-- A couple of days before, the women go out for lunch together and make sure I see that I'm not included.
+- A couple of days before, the women go out for lunch together and they make sure I see that I'm not included.
 - At the time, I think that they've just decided they don't like me, and they seem to have made that decision the moment I walked through the door.
+- It's utterly irrational though.
+Pure hatred.
-- I have no clue that this repeated pattern I experience in tech roles could be related to the criminal activities of the Cano Lopez's and Smith's in baby-rape capital of the world, Denia Spain where they even have a porn-school and thousands of missing persons presumed dead in a field up there.
+- I have no clue that this repeated pattern I experience in tech roles could be related to the criminal activities of the Cano Lopez's and Smith's in baby-rape capital of the world, Dénia Spain where they now have a functioning porn-studio in a school, and where we're probably going to find thousands of missing persons, presumed dead, in a field up there.
-- The tech-bro pornocracy probably don't care about that.
+- The tech-bro pornocracy probably don't care about that, especially those with a taste for the murder-porn.
-- No-one's gonna target their kids ... they think.
+- And no-one's ever gonna target their kids are they, or is that naive.
+- Perhaps the porn-gangs do target the kids of the pornocracy, maybe for those valuable incest subscriptions; maybe even very famous kids ...
-- Nevertheless, this firing is a psycho-emotional blow like no other, and I become immediately severely suicidal.
+- Anyway, this firing is a psycho-emotional blow like no other, and I become immediately severely suicidal.
 - I'm guessing this is exacerbated online too.
 - Indeed, for a couple of years online I have been talking *a lot* about suicide-attempt anniversaries and how difficult they are.
-- When I say that, I don't mean publicly either, I mean in private chats with friends or perhaps in personal writings.
+- When I say that, I don't mean publicly either, I mean in private chats with friends or perhaps in personal writings, but mostly in Google searches and research and reading I might do online.
-- Suicide anniversaries were another *theme* that came up in 2023 and I can only assume this means a target's suicide is a desired end result.
+- Suicide anniversaries were another *theme* that came up in 2023 and I can only assume this means a female-tech-colleague porn-target's suicide is a desired end result.
-- Perhaps they run polls to see what porn-subscribers would prefer to see and pay the most for?
+- Perhaps they run polls to see what porn-subscribers would prefer to see happen to their favorite *stars*, and pay the most for?
 - Did my tech-colleagues want me to commit suicide?
 Were they hoping for that?
 Or did they prefer to see me running around a field naked after a horse?
 - Would they have snickered?
 - I actually try to find a way to take Adaptive to court but it's pretty impossible as a limited company contractor.